poline3939/poline3939.github.io/_pages/terms.md

 * Journal of Machine Learning Research (JMLR)

-* Seminar Organizer*
+# Seminar Organizer
 * Applied Mathematics Seminar, The Mathematics Department of Hong Kong University of Science and Technology, July 2017 - 2020.

-* Student mentoring*
+# Student mentoring
-* Applied Mathematics Seminar, The Mathematics Department of Hong Kong University of Science and Technology, July 2017 - 2020.
+* Students in Applied Mathematics of the Mathematics Department of Hong Kong University of Science and Technology, July 2017 - 2020.

-* Volunteer Service *
+# Volunteer Service
 * Team member of Ocean X-Prize Competition, Duke University, August 2014 - December 2014.